eth-educators/ethstaker-guides/monitoring.md

 $ sudo chown -R prometheus:prometheus /var/lib/prometheus
 ```

-Download the latest version of Prometheus from https://prometheus.io/download/#prometheus .
+Download the latest stable version of Prometheus from https://prometheus.io/download/#prometheus (avoid any pre-release version).
 As of this date, the latest stable release version is 2.28.1 .
 Adjust the following instructions accordingly if there is a newer stable release version with a different archive name.
 The file name should end with *linux-amd64.tar.gz* (for linux and AMD64 instructions set).

 ```console
 $ wget https://github.com/prometheus/prometheus/releases/download/v2.28.1/prometheus-2.28.1.linux-amd64.tar.gz